-Pressure-washing is a wonderful thing if done properly.
-A well-trained person with a decent machine can turn a dirty, moss-infested property into a gorgeous, fresh-looking estate to make the Joneses weep.
-On the other hand, an untrained person can leave stripes up and down the driveway, cut lines into wood siding, remove chunks of mortar from your nice brick retaining walls, or worse.
+The keys to excellence in pressure washing are knowledge, common sense, an eye for beauty, and a quality high-volume machine.
+A knowledgeable tech with a good machine can turn a dirty, moss-infested property into a gorgeous, fresh-looking estate to make the Joneses weep.
+On the other hand, an untrained person can leave stripes up and down the driveway, cut lines into wood siding, remove chunks of mortar from brick retaining walls, or worse.

-Because of the damage done by untrained businesses over the years, the state of Washington now requires everyone performing the service of pressure washing to have at least a specialty contractor’s license (if not a general contractor’s license), insurance, and bonding, in addition to a regular business license.
+Because of the damage done by untrained businesses over the years, the state of Washington now requires everyone performing the service of pressure washing to have at least a specialty contractor’s license, insurance, and bonding, in addition to a regular business license.

 Evergreen Window Cleaning, LLC is licensed (Gen. Con. #EVERGWC908JB, UBI#603-000-297), bonded, and insured, and our technicians are trained to clean every surface to the complete satisfaction of our customers, using only the pressure and cleaning agents necessary to get the job done properly.
 Our goal is to make your home and property look its very best without shortening its durability.

-For those who want to know more about what we do and how we do it, please read on!
+To schedule a quote, please fill out our Request Quote/Appointment form.
+For those who want to know more about what we do and how we do it, please read on.

 Our technicians are trained to manage the following eight variables in any pressure-washing job: